This week, we celebrate the anniversary of the founding of the National Health Service on 5 July 1948.

 by various institutions.

-London Museums of Health & Medicine is a centralised website for various museums in the capital, and the individual pages for each institution often feature a ‘Family History’ section.
+London Museums of Health & Medicine is a centralised website for various museums in London, and the individual pages for each institution often feature a ‘Family History’ section.
 For example, at Bethlem Museum of the Mind the archives include salary books and character books, which provide details of staff.

 The Royal College of Physicians’ Munk’s Roll of Honour, a series of obituaries first compiled by librarian William Munk and published in 1861 under the title Lives of the Fellows, is available on its website.